leelavg/blog/content/posts/kadalu-csi/index.md

 If we want to test/kill `main.py` which is the `init` process, container itself will be killed and replaced with a new pod, so the modified code will not come into effect.

 In such cases we need to (docker) commit the container after `cp` of the code blocks, retag and push to the local registry (remember `k3d` cluster can access local registry) and change/edit/patch the image source in yaml manifests.
-(We'll go through this scenario as well in later posts {{emoji(i=":smiley:")}})
+(We'll go through this scenario as well in later posts :smiley:)

 ### Caveats and tips
 - If you don't have a busy system you can assign a static port in `kubectl port-forward` command and register the PORT as the environment variable to re-use everytime